Data Protection Q&A

 Q: How do you separate my data from other customers' data?

-A: Each Civil Space client receives its own database instance, walling-off personal information of one Civil Space client from any other Civil Space client.
+A: Each Pro Civil Space client receives its own database instance, walling-off personal information of one Civil Space client from any other Civil Space client.
+Lite client data is name-spaced to keep it separate from other clients on the same database instance.
 No database contains rows mixed with other client's data.

 Q:Where do you store data?

 A: Civil Space uses the Google Cloud Montreal region to host its application and store all client data for Canadian clients, the Google Cloud North Virginia region for American clients, and the Google Cloud London Region for UK-based clients.
 Each location is compliant with many access restriction and personal information standards, including ISO 27001, 27017 27018, SOC 1,2,3 and PIPEDA. (see https://cloud.google.com/security/compliance/#/)

 Q: What is your encryption and data integrity?